 - Phantom Power: Phantom power allows the device to be charged from your mic.

-- Free Mixing Software: Free mixing software is great for the budget, but it is not always optimal for your music.
+- Free Mixing Softwares: Free mixing programs are great for the budget, but they’re not always optimal for your music.
 More often than not, the software is limited in the number of features it offers you.

 - VST Support: VST support can be greatly beneficial to your music range, opening up more features and effects for you to explore.

-When it comes to electronic music, you will want access to MIDI inputs and outputs paired with good software for mixing.
+When it comes to electronic music, you will want access to MIDI I/O ports paired with good mixing programs.